 Breastfeeding – Your employer must provide you with adequate rest and meal breaks and suitable rest facilities if you are a breastfeeding mother.

-Holiday pay – You continue to accrue statutory annual leave during your ordinary maternity leave and additional maternity leave.
+– You continue to accrue statutory annual leave during your ordinary maternity leave and additional maternity leave.

-Flexible working – If you have a child under the age of 17, you have the right to request flexible working arrangements and your employer must give proper consideration to your request using the required statutory procedures.
+Flexible working– If you have a child under the age of 17, you have the right to request flexible working arrangements and your employer must give proper consideration to your request using the required statutory procedures.

 Written reasons for dismissal – You have the right to be given written reasons if you are dismissed whilst pregnant or on maternity leave without having to make a request.
 This applies no matter how long you have been working for your employer.